cecat/MyHASS/index.md

 to just solder one of the tiny (and even cheaper)
 [IC form factor DS18B20 sensors](https://www.amazon.com/Diymore-DS18B20-Digital-Thermometer-Temperature/dp/B01IVN3X6K/ref=sr_1_3?crid=3MF0PRS9NQ69X&keywords=ds18b20&qid=1662260376&sprefix=ds18b20%2Caps%2C119&sr=8-3)
 to the ESP board.
-This would be very elegant (no wires, etc.) but you'd be measuring the head coming off of the ESP board rather than the ambient room temperature, so go for the ones on cables.
+This would be very elegant (no wires, etc.) but you'd be measuring the heat coming off of the ESP board rather than the ambient room temperature, so go for the ones on cables.
 Below you can see a grafana dashboard showing the temps in 8 rooms and a shaded outside location.
 The relatively flat green
-line is the temperature reading of the thermostat) and outside temperature (purple line).
-The sensors report every 60x and I'm graphing the time simple moving average (built-in HASS filter) with a 10min window.
+line is the temperature reading of the thermostat) and outside temperature is the purple line.
+The sensors report every ~60s and I'm graphing the time simple moving average (built-in HASS filter) with a 10min window.

 <img src="/media/temps.png" align="center">